Welcome To Thailand

 This is what you must take in each and every month to break even.

 How many people will have to come into your store and how much will they have to spend each and every single day to arrive at this amount?
 Let’s say you have twenty seats and you fill up once for lunch and once for dinner.
-This is an ambitious estimate.
+This is

 So you do forty covers a day times thirty days which equals 1200 covers for the month.